ayaabumtawea12/Mastering-javascript-in-20-days/Day6.md

 ========
 Error Handling: Try...Catch
 The try statement defines a code block to run (to try).
+The catch statement defines a code block to handle any error.

 Errors Will Happen!
 When executing JavaScript code, different errors can occur.